The Best Scenic Drives In Hawaii

 Slicing through the Big Island’s high interior and reaching an elevation of 6,632 feet (2,021 m), Saddle Road connects the sunny Kona Coast with the tropical Hilo side, taking advantage of the relatively flat surface between the mammoth shield volcanoes of Mauna Kea and Mauna Loa.
 The road shaves well over an hour from the shortest alternative route and has come a long way from its days as “the last resort”.

 Saddle Road is the best way to experience the Big Island’s diversity within the shortest possible time.
-Climbing from the Hilo side, it is likely raining and foggy but just like magic, when you reach the high lava desert of the saddle, the clouds vanish and it is nothing but sunshine until your descent beneath the cloud line and down to the Kona Coast – which is likely sunny anyway.
-Combine this drive with sunset viewing and stargazing on Mauna Kea or a challenging hike to the summit to Mauna Loa (a recent 2022 eruption likely affects hiking and traffic in this area).
+Climbing from the Hilo side, it is likely raining and foggy, but just like magic, when you reach the high lava desert of the saddle, the clouds vanish, and it is nothing but sunshine until your descent beneath the cloud line down to the Kona Coast.
+Combine this drive with sunset viewing and stargazing on Mauna Kea or a challenging hike to the summit of Mauna Loa.

 Highway 137

-Isolated and wildly tropical, Highway 137 eventually ends at Kalapana where it is blocked by the current lava flow from the Kilauea Volcano.
-A relatively short scenic drive, take it slow, stop in several places where you can get wet, and tune into the road’s end-of-the-line vibe.
+Isolated and wildly tropical, Highway 137 eventually ends at Kalapana, where the current lava flow from the Kilauea Volcano blocks it.
+This is a relatively short scenic drive, so take it slow, stop in several places to get wet, and tune into the road’s end-of-the-line vibe.
 At the Kapoho Tide Pools, put on your mask and snorkel and check out the rich underwater life.
-At Ahalanui Beach Park, go for a dip in natural thermal pools heated by Pele and cleaned by incoming waves.
-At Kehena Beach, visit one of the east coast’s better black sand beaches, before admiring the interior decoration of the Star of the Sea Church.
-This scenic drive culminates in the Kalapana viewing area.
-It is here that you’ll park your car before sunset and enter “the gates of hell” as you either walk or cycle to the lava flow!
+Go for a dip at Ahalanui Beach Park in natural thermal pools heated by Pele.
+At Kehena Beach, visit one of the East Coast’s better black sand beaches before admiring the interior decoration of the Star of the Sea Church.
+This scenic drive culminates in the Kalapana lava viewing area (currently closed).

 Chain of Craters Road

-Inside Hawaii Volcanoes National Park, this 20-mile scenic drive is not to be missed.
-In the far distance, steam rising high into the sky from the current lava flow “monitors” your every move as the scenic road drops from the slopes of the Kilauea Volcano to the rugged coastline of the Pacific Ocean.
+Part of Hawaii Volcanoes National Park, this 20-mile scenic drive is not to be missed.
+In the far distance, steam rises high into the sky from the current lava flow as the scenic road drops from Kilauea Volcano’s slopes to the Pacific Ocean’s rugged coastline.
 On the way, stop to check out several pit craters, take short walks on the immense lava field, and hike to the impressive Pu’u Loa Petroglyphs.
 The Chain of Craters Road ends at the Holei Sea Arch.
-From this spot, be on the lookout for humpback whales and embark on a long walk to the current lava flow, though it is recommended to do so “from the other side” in Kalapana (see “Highway 137”).
+From this spot, be on the lookout for humpback whales and embark on a long coastal walk.

 Kona to Hawi

-Geologically speaking, the Big Island’s Kohala region is also its oldest, and scenery-wise, it’s one of the most rewarding.
+Geologically speaking, the Big Island’s Kohala region is also its oldest.
+Scenery-wise, it’s one of the most rewarding regions on the island.
 From Kailua-Kona, link up with Highway 190 and head north towards Waimea – the region’s largest town and home to several farmers’ markets.
-This scenic mountain road boasts awesome views of eroded lava fields tumbling down to the blue ocean on one side and snow-capped Mauna Kea on the other.
+This scenic mountain road boasts awesome views of eroded lava fields tumbling to the blue ocean on one side and snow-capped Mauna Kea on the other.
 As you pass the Saddle Road intersection, the scenery quickly changes to that of large cattle ranches and paniolos riding their horses.

 As you inch closer to Waimea, rolling green hills “teleport” you to somewhere in Northern Europe, after which Highway 250 leads you through sparsely populated land to the charming little town of Hawi.
 After a stroll along “Main Street”, go for a picnic lunch with an ocean view at Keokea Beach Park, before hiking down to the majestic Pololu Valley.